 top of page

-June Gay has over 22 years experience as a registered Psychologist and is the Principal Psychologist at her Practice in Chatswood.
-June focuses on the counselling treatment of ADULTS, with the following presenting issues:
+June Gay has over 23 years experience as a registered Psychologist and is the

 • Anxiety disorders - Generalised anxiety, OCD, Panic Disorder, Social anxiety